5 from 6 votes

 I prefer cooking bone in chicken thigh recipes at 400F because it helps create juicy chicken bites.

-If you tried this Crispy Bone-in Chicken Thighs recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
+If you tried this Crispy Bone-in Chicken Thighs recipe, it would be mean so much to me if you couldleave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x

-The BEST Crispy Bone-in Chicken Thighs
+Crispy Bone-In Chicken Thighs

 Print